dlande000/Block-Attack/README.md

 ### Future features

-- Increase decrease the time between the addition of new rows to the grid.
+- Increase difficulty by decreasing the time between the addition of new rows to the grid.
 - Create difficulty settings that players can choose before starting a game.
 - Add falling blocks at incremented intervals and with random heights and widths that can be broken apart by solutions elsewhere on the grid.
 - Add a computer opponent or multiplayer option.